 I think in the future, it makes sense to use people for their strengths and not wasting time making people do tasks they're not suited to.
 I think this is good for any company.
 There will always be a few "Jack/Jane of all trades" kind of people and they're just as needed.
 But for those who can specialize and are quite happy to do it, there should be a place for them!
 So what if his social skills aren't the best?

 He's not at work to be the life of the party, he's there to find bugs in your code - bugs no one else found.
 That's amazing.
 That's a money-saver, a time-saver, and maybe even a life-saver.
 Some people's skills are priceless.

 Who knows what the future holds for our kids?
-But there's hope our children with autism will grow into adults with autism who can be productive members of society.
+But there's always hope our Autistic children will grow into Autistic adults who can be productive members of society.